iisys-sns/vad/README.md

 * [ ] Add `--static-exit` to up command.
 It will remember the exit after an up and use until down.
 * [ ] Integration testing with Vagrant
 * [ ] Add some documentation comments
-* [ ] Implement a configuration class and api request class
 * [ ] Test if dependencies are installed while launching
 * [ ] Use type hinting in conjunction with `mypy`.
       Instead of making python more statically typed it is a better idea to reimplement it in a statically typed language.
 * [ ] Replace `wg` with `python-iproute2` netlink interface

 ## Ideas

 * Use anonymous namespaces (except for physical); only optionally name the namespaces to allow easy access with `ip netns exec <namespace>`.
+  Is this even possible?
+When in between namespaces do not have any process running and only have an active WireGuard interface?
 * Add `--pick-different-as` and remove `--uniform-by-country`.
   This flag will pick a different country and provider pair for each hop after user provided filter criteria.
   It will hopefully prevent picking the same (virtual/overlay) autonomous system (AS) for each hop.